St John the Baptist by Cavaliere d’Arpino

 The collection included Caravaggio’s Boy with a Basket of Fruit and Sick Bacchus, both of which hang in his villa nowadays.
 In case Scipione was addicted to collecting art, at that point his uncle the Pope was his enabler

-The halo of St John the Baptist, who is beardless and has a womanly perspective, is wedged between the trunks of two trees growing by a spring.
-Alongside other details of the flora within the frontal area, these are the only naturalistic components within the painting, in spite of the fact that the inventory of 1607 described it as a “little landscape”.
+The halo of St John the Baptist, beardless and has a womanly perspective, is wedged between the trunks of two trees growing by a spring.
+Alongside other details of the flora within the frontal area, these are the only naturalistic components within the painting, even though the inventory of 1607 described it as a “little landscape.”

 This St John the Baptist (datable some time recently 1607) may have shaped part of the Cavalier d’Arpino’s goods seized on the orders of Paul V in 1607, a date in which constitutes the terminus ante quem for this painting

-It was moreover ascribed to Simone Cantarini, a painter from Pesaro, and Paolo Guidotti, likely due to confusion between the labels.
+Moreover, it was ascribed to Simone Cantarini, a painter from Pesaro, and Paolo Guidotti, likely due to confusion between the labels.